ryanrabideau/hard-realtime-rtos-kernel-simulation/docs/scheduling_policy.md

 Pros: Low overhead, analyzable (Liu & Layland bound), deterministic
 Cons: Utilization capped (~69–78% depending on n), not optimal for aperiodic tasks

-Chosen over EDF for first implementation — easier to verify and debug.
+Chosen over EDF for first implementation.
+Easier to verify and debug.